Large file text editor

 UltraEdit's file handling is designed to prevent it from using all the available memory, which would stop other applications from running.
 What does this mean to you?
 UltraEdit has no real limit on file size - and can be used to edit large text files.

 There are several configuration settings that can be configured to optimize the editing of large files.
-Let's take a look at these below...
+We will take a look at the following:

 As mentioned above, UltraEdit is a disk based editor, which means it only loads small portions of the file into memory.
 As UltraEdit uses 64-Bit handling for the file it has no real limit on file size, and does not use excessive RAM for editing.
 However, when opening the file with a temporary file, UltraEdit must first create a copy of the file in your temporary directory.
-Copying the file can cause the initial loading to be slower than desired.
-By editing without temp files, UltraEdit will not first copy the file to your temp directory.
+Copying the file can cause the initial loading to be very slow, especially with huge multi-gigabyte files.
+By disabling temp file creation on load, UltraEdit will not first copy the file to your temp directory.

 This setting may be accessed in Advanced -> Configuration -> File Handling -> Temporary Files.
 Enable the option to "Open file without a temp file".

-You may set a threshold for the temp file setting for files above a certain size (specified in KB).
-The threshold will set a "limit" for using temporary files on files that are over the specified amount.
-For example, if you set this to 500,000 KB, UltraEdit will not use temporary files when you open a file that is more than 500,000 KB.
+We recommend that you set a threshold for the temp file setting for files above a certain size (specified in KB).
+The threshold will set a limit for using temporary files on files that are over the specified amount.
+For example, if you set this to 51,200 KB (which is a good threshold for most), UltraEdit will not use temporary files when you open a file that is more than 51,200 KB (50 MB).

 Note: for more information on how UltraEdit uses temp files, please see our temporary file power tip.

-This option is designed to allow you to determine if the editor should automatically detect and convert Unix (LF) or Mac legacy (CR) files to DOS (CR/LF) format on open.
+This option is designed to allow you to determine if the editor should automatically detect and convert Unix (LF only) or Mac legacy (CR only) files to DOS (CR/LF) format on open.

 Code folding requires parsing of the entire file on open in order for UltraEdit to calculate where a fold should begin and end.
-As your file grows in size and more and more nested folds exist, the amount of system resources (RAM, CPU) required to display code folding increases as well.
+As your file grows in size and more and more nested folding sections of code occur, the amount of system resources (RAM, CPU) required to display code folding increases as well.
 For very large files, it is a good idea to disable code folding.

 You can disable code folding by going to Advanced -> Configuration -> Editor Display -> Code Folding.
 Uncheck "Enable Show/Hide Lines and Code Folding" here.